Synthesis of O-, N- and acyl-glucuronides

 Purification of glucuronides

-We are experienced in purifying glucuronides from biological matrices and complex mixtures.
+We are experts in purifying glucuronides from biological matrices and complex mixtures.
 This is possible even where small amounts of metabolite are present, such as in one client project where we isolated 0.4 mg of a glucuronide from 24L of urine.
 The pure material was subsequently used to determine the structure by 2D NMR spectroscopy.

 Why is glucuronidation an important route of drug metabolism?